A collection of writings

 Much like you

-the swallowtail lays down
+12 days later the swallowtail lays down for eternal rest

-your heels are torn up flesh
+12 years later your heels are torn up flesh

-the ethers remind you
+So, elders watching from the ethers remind you

 that

-in the praxis of
+Worn out souls find refuge in the praxis of arriving and

 remaining